vardhantapdiya/Informative-Blogs/README.md

 # Informative-Blogs
 This is minimalistic Blog website that I built using React.
+Major React Funtionality that was at play here is ContextAPI.